Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Confidence Regions and Local Power

 \subsection{Tail approximations}

-To construct the joint confidence region for the change points and the corresponding parameters, for each $\tau$ and $\mu$, we need to find $b_{\tau,\mu}$ such that where $T_{\tau,\mu}$ is defined in (\ref{1}).
+To construct the joint confidence region for the change-points and the corresponding parameters, for each $\tau$ and $\mu$, we need to find $a_{\tau,\mu}$ such that where $T_{\tau,\mu}$ is defined in (\ref{1}).
 The following theorem, the proof of which is deferred to Appendix B, gives an approximation to

-for large $b$.
-We suppose that the putative change-points are close enough to the true change-points so that the maximum can be taken over a relatively small neighborhood ($|t_k-\tau_k|\leq n_k$) of the putative change-points, i.e.,
+for large $a$.
+We assume that the putative change-points are close enough to the true change-points that the maximum can be taken over relatively small neighborhoods ($|t_k-\tau_k|\leq n_k$) of the putative change-points, i.e.,

-The technical assumptions imposed in the theorem also ensure that the change-points are reasonably well separated from one another.
+The assumption \eq{5} imposed in the theorem also ensure that the change-points are reasonably well separated from one another.
+Despite these technical assumptions, simulation shows that our approximation is reasonably accurate (cf. Tables \ref{table9} and \ref{table10}).

 \begin{theorem} Let $\tau=\{\tau_1,\dots, \tau_M\}$ and $\mu=\{\mu_1,\dots, \mu_{M+1}\}$ be defined as above.
 Define $\delta_k=\mu_{k+1}-\mu_k$ for $1\leq k\leq M$ and $m_k=\tau_k-\tau_{k-1}$ for $1\leq k\leq M+1$.
 Suppose that $|\delta_k|\asymp 1$ and